Izzywa/Database/DESIGN.md

     - compliant, defaulted, intermittent

 Out of scope are :
-- further details of microorganism such as their DNA, subspecies, etc.
+- Details of microorganism affected by the antibiotics and their resistance
 - other non-antibiotic or antifungal related medication

 ## Functional Requirements